Wike bans #EndSARS protests in Rivers State

+A demonstrator holds a placard to protest against abuses by the Special Anti-Robbery Squad (SARS) at the Lekki toll Plaza in Lagos, on October 12, 2020.
+(Photo by PIUS UTOMI EKPEI / AFP)

-Rivers State Government Monday said it has prohibited all forms of protest in the state.
+Rivers State governor Nyesom Wike Monday said it has prohibited all forms of protest in the state.

 “The Rivers State Government hereby wish to inform the general public that all forms of protests have been banned throughout the State,” Nsirim said in a statement.